Isabella Beetham: Fleet Street

 In early 1785, Edward leased 26 and 27 Fleet Street in London for the family's businesses and residence.
 A studio was established in 27 Fleet Street for Isabella to paint her silhouettes, and on the lower floors Edward sold washing machines using his patented wooden, rather than stone, mangles.
 (Note: Edward was also director of an insurance company and was a publisher.)
 Bust or 3/4 length profiles were painted on thick paper by Beetham and an employee named Mrs. Bull, whose style varied from Beetham.
 She also employed William Gardiner, who was an actor, artist, scene-painter, and engraver who put finishing touches on the portraits.
 Beetham was particularly adept at capturing the fashions of the day in great detail.

 She painted hair in long, sweeping lines, hairs outside the main image often being shown singly, as if painted with a quill or a single-hair brush.
 Mrs Beetham sometimes used as many as twenty-four different strokes to show only one of the curls on the à la conseilleur and 'three ringlets' hair-styles which were coming into fashion for women by 1786.
 She painted the long tresses at the back with similar skill against a wash background, also used for curls near the face to give depth to the portrait.
 On profiles of men also, she painted hair in sweeping lines, and many examples show little strokes at the back of the head, outside the main image, which give a 'brushed-back' effect.
 Ribbons on her profiles of men are most easily recognizable from the slight variations in shape shown on the illustrated examples.

 Likewise, men and women's clothing were painted with "consummate skill", using straight hatching and cross-hatching to paint frills and details.
 Beetham used different painting techniques, like dot formations and hatching, to illustrate women's dress.
 Gum arabic was used for shading.
 In some cases, she used gold for women's profiles.
 Work made in Beetham's shop was affixed with a trade label on the back of the work.

 Into the 1790s, silhouettes were no longer painted on paper.
 In 1792, Beetham advertised that she created detailed likenesses—with unrivalled taste and elegance—on gold and silver decorated glass, composition, paper, and ivory.
 She also made miniature portraits for bracelets, lockets, and rings.
-Beetham was regarded as one of the best silhouettes silhouette makers of her time, particularly for her ability to capture the sitter's features.
+Beetham was regarded as one of the best silhouette makers of her time, particularly for her ability to capture the sitter's features.